rbenv/ruby-build/README.md

 ## Version History

+#### 20121120
+* Added optional package checksum support.
+When a package URL is annotated with an MD5 checksum, ruby-build will use it to verify the contents of the downloaded file.
+Package URLs in all existing definitions have been updated with checksum annotations.
+* Added an optional package download cache.
+When the `RUBY_BUILD_CACHE_PATH` environment variable is set to a directory of your choice, ruby-build will store downloaded packages there and reuse them for future installations.
+* Added mirror support for faster package downloads.
+Packages on the official ruby-build mirror will be served via S3.
+You can point ruby-build to your own local package mirror by setting the `RUBY_BUILD_MIRROR_URL` environment variable.

 #### 20121110
 * Added a definition for Ruby 1.9.3-p327
 * Fetch Ruby 2.0.0.dev and 1.9.3.dev via Git instead of Subversion